Terms and Conditions

 If your checked baggage on a Solomon Airlines flight has been lost or damaged, you must notify Solomon Airlines within 7 days and in the case of delay, within 21 days of delivery.

-If you book a separate connecting flight on a carrier other than Solomon Airlines, ensure you leave at least 90 minutes connecting time in Brisbane from the scheduled arrival time to your next departure time.
-Please note that when flights are booked separately (i.e they are not a part of a connecting flight and issued on a separate ticket).
+If you book a separate connecting flight on a carrier other than Solomon Airlines, ensure you leave at least 90 minutes connecting time from the scheduled arrival time to your next departure time.
+Please note that when flights are booked separately (i.e. flights are made under separate bookings and issued on separate tickets) Solomon Airlines will not be responsible if you miss your connecting flight and your fare is forfeited, or for any other compensation.

 2. International Notice – Limitation of Liability